 There’s an old saying that as a beginner “You don’t know what you don’t know”.
-As with any hobby, this holds true to hydroponic gardening.
-I recently thought to myself, now that I’ve been hydroponic gardening awhile, what advice would I go back and give myself when I first started the hobby?
+As with any hobby, this holds true for hydroponic gardening.
+I recently had a thought.. what advice would I go back and give myself when I first started the hobby?

 I posed this same question to the followers of my Hobby Hydroponics Facebook group to gather some more ideas.
 Here are some of the best pieces of advice we would give beginners looking to start a hobby hydroponic garden!